If You’ve Been Injured in an Auto Accident Our Attorneys Can Help You Get Your Life Back on Track

 Our Promise to You: There’s a reason our law firm has been representing injured Texans for over 30 years, and a reason why so many of our clients refer their friends and family members to us.
 We advise our clients the same way we would advise our own family members.
 We don’t recommend the course of action that will make us the most money.
 We don’t recommend the course of action that will make doctors the most money.
 We recommend the option that will make you the most money.

 Q: What happens if your child was injured in a car wreck?

 A: If your child has been injured in a motor vehicle collision the liability insurance carrier may require a Minor Prove-Up Hearing so that a Judge can approve any settlement reached.
 In that scenario the Judge will appoint a Guardian Ad Litem to verify the settlement reached is in the best interests of your child.

 Q: What if you were involved in a collision with a city, county, or government vehicle?

-A: If you have been injured in a motor vehicle collision with a city, county, or government vehicle such as a school bus or police vehicle it is imperative that you seek legal counsel as soon as possible.
-Cities and municipalities have requirements regarding filing a Notice of Claim with the city, county, or government unit/agency.
-Failure to timely and properly file a Notice of Claim could cause you to lose your ability to obtain a financial recovery.
+A: If you have been injured in a motor vehicle collision with a city, county, or government vehicle, such as a school bus or police vehicle, it is imperative that you seek legal counsel as soon as possible.
+Cities and municipalities have requirements regarding filing a Notice of Claim with the city, county, or government agency.
+Failure to timely and properly file a Notice of Claim could cause you to lose your ability to obtain a financial recovery from your auto accident.

-Q: Will your personal injury case interfere with your Workers’ Compensation claim?
+Q: Will your accident injury case interfere with your Workers’ Compensation claim?

-A: No. Your Workers’ Compensation carrier will likely place a lien on the proceeds of your settlement but will generally work with your attorney to reduce their lien amount and aid in achieving a settlement.
+A: No. Your Workers’ Compensation carrier will likely place a lien on the proceeds of your settlement, but will generally work with your car accident attorney to reduce their lien amount and aid in achieving a settlement.

 Suggested Reading: What to Do if You Are in a Car Accident